nyggus/makepackage/README.md

 The use of `makepackage` is very simple, but this does not come without costs: it creates just one type of structure, though you can change it manually:

-- you have to fill in some fields in setup.py
+- you have to fill in some fields in pyproject.toml
-- setup.py will include `pytest`, `wheel`, `black` and `mypy` in the `dev` mode; you can remove them manually before installing the package in the editable mode
+- pyproject.toml will include `pytest`, `wheel`, `black` and `mypy` in the `dev` mode; you can remove them manually before installing the package in the editable mode
 - the package will use `pytest` for unit testing and `doctest` for documentation testing

 > You will find annotated code in `ziuziu` (given the simplicity of the functions, the annotations are very simple), and you can run `mypy` on it, with success.